SAMUELMUCHIRI/IMS-Main/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the [GNU General Public License](LICENSE).
 You are free to use the code, resources, and documentation for your own learning purposes or contribute to its development. 📜

 Thank you for joining me on my .NET learning journey.
 Let's explore the world of .NET together! 🚀🔥